Garden pizza recipe is the perfect summer meal! Use fresh veggies from the garden or farmer's market and bake on the grill for a fun, fresh dinner.

 - Sprinkle Italian seasoning on top.

-- Bake until cheese is melted and crust is browned.
+- Bake or grill until cheese is melted and crust is browned.